 SATS Certification is a non-discriminatory organisation operated independent of the member test laboratories.

-- Two members representing independent member laboratories
+- One member representing an independent member laboratory

 - Three members representing end user organisations